Python3-Training/DatMan/README.md

 In order to get the most from these lessons, students should be familiar with the [Python Basics](https://www.udemy.com/course/python-1000/), [Functional Python](https://www.udemy.com/course/python-1100), [Python Classes](https://www.udemy.com/course/python-2000-beyond-the-basics), as well as [Python File IO](https://www.udemy.com/course/python-3000-tactical-file-io).

+If you are looking for 'that question sharing thing,' then QuestJSOB 'be [here](https://github.com/Python3-Training/DatMan/tree/master/QuestJSOB).

 Enjoy the journey!

 -- Randall